Updated on May 28th, 2019

 Niklaas: Many plants have died because of the droughts, so production per hectare has gone down.
 There is nothing we can really use to adapt.
-It says in the UTZ code that you need to adopt climate mitigation practices, but when there is no rain it doesn’t really provide an answer as to what you should do.
+It says in the UTZ Code of Conduct that you need to adopt climate mitigation practices, but when there is no rain it doesn’t really provide an answer as to what you should do.
 Irrigation for rooibos is not applicable, so that’s really a big challenge.

 What are you most proud of?

 Willie: We’re lucky.
 The rooibos tea is excellent now, it’s very good.
-I’m with UTZ now for four years, and definitely there was a lot of improvement on my farm.
+I’m UTZ certified now for four years, and definitely there was a lot of improvement on my farm.
 It’s a lot of work and now when I’m looking back, it’s good.
 And I think my workers also buy into it.

 Niklaas: There is a market for my tea and I can provide a good quality for those who want to buy it; the higher the grades the better.
 And I can get a good price for my product, so that I can live from my own product.
 That feels good.